-3.33 The adopted East London Joint Waste Local Plan 2012 [See reference 31] identified waste management infrastructure requirements needed for the period from 2012 to 2027/8.
+- 4.37 There are a range of waste management facilities distributed throughout the four boroughs within the ELJWP area that support the movement of waste up the waste hierarchy.
+The adopted East London Joint Waste Local Plan 2012 [See reference 31] identified waste management infrastructure requirements needed for the period from 2012 to 2027/8.
 The evidence base was updated in 2022 and is currently being updated in preparation for the new East London Joint Waste Plan which will be informed by this IIA.

-3.34 Waste has historically been transported by road and river into, out of and across London and this is likely to continue based on the established network of waste management facilities.
+The facilities are shown in Figure 4 of the Regulation 18 ELJWP. - 4.38 Waste has historically been transported by road and river into, out of and across London and this is likely to continue based on the established network of waste management facilities.
 However, this activity risks contributing to amenity impacts such as noise and dust; exacerbating levels of air pollution; and increasing traffic congestion, highway maintenance and safety concerns.
 The haulage of waste by way of conventional, fossil-fuel powered vehicles is also a significant contributor to the local waste management sector's greenhouse gas emissions.

-3.35 Although there is currently a surplus of demand across the ELJWP area, as set out in the updated evidence prepared in support of the update to the ELJWP [See reference 32], this may provide additional capacity for other areas of London in the future, or there may be a need for different types of waste management facilities over the plan period.
+4.39 There is currently a surplus of supply of capacity across the ELJWP area to meet the Plan area's identified need and the apportionment from the London Plan, as set out in the updated evidence prepared in support of the update to the ELJWP [See reference 32].
+This may provide additional capacity to meet the needs of other areas of London in the future, or there may be a need for different types of waste management facilities over the plan period.

-3.36 The provision of a network of well managed waste management facilities can ensure that impacts on health (through noise, odour, pollution and transport movements) are minimised and appropriately distributed.
+4.40 The provision of a network of well managed waste management facilities can ensure that impacts on health (through noise, odour, pollution and transport movements) are minimised and appropriately distributed.